jcatlos/BigCSV/README.md

 ## Usage
 The utility takes arguements via the standrd input.
 To create and use a script, just write it down to a text file and launch the utility by `BigCSV < [file_name]`.

+For quick example, check out the `Testing.md` document.

 > **Note:** All tables are stored only in memory.
 Therefore any modifications performed by changing output attributes or using the `UPDATE` are not saved.
 If you wish to save them, use the `SELECT` command with the `INTO` clause to save the chnges into a file which can be then loaded as a separate table.

 Command are always ended by a semicolon `;`.
 All tokens are divided by any whitespace.
 A token containing a whitespoace must be inside double quotes `"`.